Wednesday, May 18, 2022

 Now, I think there's too much veneration of what the Soviet Union did in WWII and no acknowledgement of why Ukrainians might hate Russians because of Stalin's terror-famine in the 1930's.
 (Though I don't think most Ukrainians hate Russians.
 Seventy-three percent of the Ukrainian electorate voted for Zelensky as a peace candidate.
 It's really only the degenerate extremists propped-up by the United States that have a visceral hatred for the Russians.)
 Still and all, I think Finkelstein's stance is more respectable than those "idealists" blathering about their uninvestigated abstract principles (when they're not yammering insanely about how nuclear war might be an option to end Putin's aggression).

 Also, the Democratic Party cult-site "Daily Kos" had a headline about how "Tankies" refuse to blame Russia for this war.
 At this point in my life I just don't feel like engaging with something so irredeemably stupid and shit-headed.
-I'm not going to link to it.
+I'm not going to argue with it.
 I'm not even going to bother linking to it.
 It is so fucking goddamned stupid to think that Russia wasn't provoked.
 If you believe that ... fuck it.

 Here's something I will link to: An account of the European Union's economic suicide, within which are links to Michael Hudson's reflections, including news about psycopath Victoria Nuland's amoral scheming: